willstobo/spps-brownbags/PITCHME.md

 # Infra-Bot
-How does that shit work?
+How does it all work?
 ---
 ### AWS Services
-LEX & LAMBDA
+LEX & LAMBDA with Slack integration
 +++
 ### Lex
 - Builds conversational interfaces